wsvincent/awesome-django/README.md

 # Awesome Django

-> A curated list of awesome things related to Django
+> A curated list of awesome things related to Django.
+Note that some links may contain affiliate links which help me justify the time to keep this up-to-date.

 ## Table of Contents